arpeetk/cdn/terraform/README.md

     - this provides for robust state maintenance
     - the assumption is that only CI/CD jobs will change the state
     - for user testing (ideally in a dedicate test env), local state must be used
+2. Add AWS CDN resource creation module
-2. Encrypted variable files (eg. bucket names, iam policies etc.)
+3. Encrypted variable files (eg. bucket names, iam policies etc.)